 Meanwhile, given that last year I was invited to write a chapter for two significant new books, I am pleased to identify them below.
-‘Social policy first hand: An international introduction to participatory social welfare’, is already published and enjoying critical acclaim, and ‘The Routledge Handbook of Disability Activism’, will be published later in 2019.
+‘Social policy first hand: An international introduction to participatory social welfare’, is already published and enjoying critical acclaim, and ‘The Routledge Handbook on Disability and Activism’ was published in November 2019.
 I suggest that both are added to university libraries and future planned reading lists for students…

 Published in September 2016, Cash Not Care: the planned demolition of the UK welfare state is the research evidence the Coalition government tried to suppress, now in a book the Conservative government(s) hope no-one will notice.

 Whilst the entire British press have been silenced, and refuse to offer the public access to the influence of corporate America with UK social policy reforms since 1992, Cash Not Care is now in the libraries of universities in the UK and in Australia, and is recommended reading for various social policy courses.
 The research evidence in the book is being used to educate social policy academics of the future.

 This A4 referenced text is available to order online